farizrahman4u/seq2seq/README.md

 * The LSTM Decoder, when given a hidden state and a vector, generates a sequence.

 * In the `Seq2seq` model, the output vector of the LSTM Encoder is the input for the  LSTM Decoder, and
-* the hidden state of the LSTM Encoder is copied to the hidden state of LSTM Decoder.
+* The hidden state of the LSTM Encoder is copied to the hidden state of LSTM Decoder.

 **Example:**